Your Recovery

 Heroin Withdrawal: What to Expect

-With prolonged use, a person can develop opioid dependence, which means their brain has become dependent on the substance.
-When the brain is adjusted to regularly having a certain level of the drug, it has a very hard time functioning without it.
-When the person stops using or significantly decreases the amount they use, they can experience withdrawal symptoms.
+With prolonged use, a person can develop opioid dependence, meaning their brain becomes reliant on the substance.
+When the brain adjusts to regularly receiving a specific level of the drug, it struggles to function without it.
+Ceasing usage or substantially reducing the dose can trigger withdrawal symptoms.

 More severe symptoms include rapid heart rate, difficulty feeling pleasure, drug cravings, insomnia, depression, hypertension, and impaired respiration.
 Heroin withdrawal is not considered life-threatening but some of the psychological symptoms can have complications.
 For example, depression from withdrawal can lead someone to consider suicide.
 Heroin should be stopped with the support of medical and/or health professionals.